scmschmidt/trento_checks_for_supportconfig/README.md

 >   - the data gets collected in newer versions of the supportconfig
 >   - the used plugin was not present (missing package) or the version does not yet contain the needed data

+## How does the Trento agent get the supportconfig data?

+The `tcsc hosts create` command starts a host container for each given supportconfig.
+The supportconfig is mounted at `/SUPPORTCONFIG` either as directory (e.g. `/scc_vmhdbqas02_250107_1541`) or as archive (e.g. `scc_vmhdbqas02_250107_1541.txz`), depending on how it was passed at the command line.
+The processings scripts in `/sc` (copied into the image at build) do the processing.
+At container start `/sc/startup` gets executed.
+First it runs `sc/process_supportfiles` to process the support files and finally starts the trento agent.

+The `sc/process_supportfiles` script extracts the supportconfig in case of an archive and calls `split-supportconfig` ([https://github.com/SUSE/supportconfig-utils](https://github.com/SUSE/supportconfig-utils)) to create individual files from selected supportconfig text files in `/rootfs`.
+Only files or directories required by the Trento gatherers are copied from `/rootfs` into `/` in the next step.

+Most commanda called by gatherers exist as mocks feeded with supportconfig data and mimick the real command (limited to the functionality required by the gatherers).
+These mock commands are also located in `/sc` and get copied into the root filesystem.
+Examples for those mock commands are: `cibadmin`, `sbd`, `saptune`, `disp+work` and `sysctl`.

+For the `package_version` gatherer dummy RPM packages are generated and installed out of `rpm.txt` for checked packages.

 ## Which Gatherer Works